National Closing The Gap Indigenous Health Conference

 REGISTRATION

 Register early to get a discount!
 Please note that registrations are set out in an affordable way for organisations, which changes on a monthly basis.
 Hence the earlier you register, the more savings for your organisation.
-Registration fees include all day access to the event, available conference papers, daily lunch and refreshments for registered delegates only.
+Registration fees include all-day access to the event, available conference papers, daily lunch, and refreshments for registered delegates only.
 Fees do not include travel costs or accommodation.
-Registration fees must be received within 7 DAYS of from being issued an invoice.
+Registration fees must be received within 7 DAYS from being issued an invoice.
 Otherwise, bookings will not be considered.
 To register, please click on the registration button and complete the form.
 Upon receipt of your completed registration form, we will email you the tax invoice.

 SPONSORING THE CONFERENCE